microsoft/intelligence-toolkit/DEVELOPING.md

 In [this tutorial](https://dev.to/keneojiteli/deploy-a-docker-app-to-app-services-on-azure-5d3h), you can learn how to create the necessary services in azure.

 From there, you can deploy it manually as described, or use [our YAML file](/.vsts-ci.yml) to automatically deploy to your environment.

+# Lifecycle Scripts

+For Lifecycle scripts it utilizes Poetry [poethepoet](https://pypi.org/project/poethepoet/) to manage build scripts.

+Available scripts are:

+- `poetry run poe test` - This will execute unit tests.
+- `poetry run poe check` - This will perform a suite of static checks across the package, including:
+  - formatting
+  - documentation formatting
+  - linting
+  - security patterns
+  - type-checking
+- `poetry run poe fix` - This will apply any available auto-fixes to the package.
+Usually this is just formatting fixes.
+- `poetry run poe fix_unsafe` - This will apply any available auto-fixes to the package, including those that may be unsafe.
+- `poetry run poe format` - Explicitly run the formatter across the package.